Dallos: Cast

 The compilation film Dallos Special has English and Spanish dubs, but of unknown actors.
 The Japanese cast is retained.

 The characters Alex Leiger, Doug McCoy, and Erna are sometimes known as Alex Riger, Dog McCoy, and Elna; respectively.

 Episodes

 The four episodes were edited together to create the 85 minute-long film Dallos Special in 1985.

 Release

 In 1991, Celebrity Home Entertainment released the Toho English dub of Dallos Special on VHS under the title Battle for Moon Station Dallos but censored.
-This feature version was later reissued by Best Film and Video Corp simply titled Dallos.
+This feature version was later reissued in 1995 by Best Film and Video Corp simply titled Dallos.
 Discotek Media released the OVA series in uncut form on DVD in 2014.
 The streaming platform Crunchyroll added the OVA series to its catalog in May 2015.
+On August 3, 2024, Discotek announced a Blu-ray release of the OVA to be released in September 2024.

-In Spain, it was distributed, licensed, and dubbed onto VHS format by Chiqui Video during the 80's.
+In Spain, it was distributed, licensed, and dubbed onto VHS format by Chiqui Video during the 1980s.